Skip to main content

 Installing a custom SSL certificate

-Updated over a week ago
+Updated over 6 months ago

-At Hostinger, all our Web and Cloud hosting plans include free SSL certificates for all of your websites!
+At Hostinger, all our Web and Cloud hosting plans include free SSL certificates for all of your websites.
 Lifetime SSL is automatically installed as soon as you add a website, create a subdomain, or park a domain.

 If you have purchased an SSL certificate from another provider, you can easily use it by following the steps below.